 What Kind of Gift Can I Make?

-There are three types of gift people make:
+When considering how to include a charity in your will, there are three types of gift people usually make:

 - a cash sum (what the legal folk call a pecuniary legacy) – for example £500 or £5,000;